Note 1 - Basis of Presentation and Summary of Significant Accounting Policies

 Note 1.
 Basis of Presentation and Summary of Significant Accounting Policies:

-During the first quarter of fiscal 2021, the Company operated under two operating segments, Protein Sciences and Diagnostics and Genomics.
-The operating segments the Company operated under were consistent with the Company's operating segments disclosed in the Company's Annual Report on Form 10-K for fiscal 2020.
+During fiscal year 2020, the Company operated under two operating segments, Protein Sciences and Diagnostics and Genomics.
+The operating segments the company operated under were consistent with the Company's reportable segments disclosed in the Company's Annual Report on Form 10-K/A for fiscal 2019.

 Recently Adopted Accounting Pronouncements